OPEN YOUR BODY'S VAST ABILITY TO HEAL

 Sessions are 1 hour long

-During our initial assessment and treatment session, we will go over your intake form and review your history and health concerns.
+During the initial assessment and treatment session, we will go over your intake form and review your history and health concerns.
 This is an opportunity to discuss your needs and any questions you may have.

 A Craniosacral session takes place in a quiet, private setting.
 You are lying fully clothed on a comfortable massage table with fresh linen.
 Please wear loose, comfortable clothing, preferably not jeans.
 The therapy is a gentle, hands-on modality using "light touch."